Learning Options

 Our philosophy draws on the foundational work of several leading researchers who’ve shaped our understanding of canine behavior and emotion:

-• Emotional Systems & Stress: Cross-species studies of emotional regulation show that a dog’s core affective states—such as fear, playfulness, or seeking—have a profound impact on their ability to learn and adapt.
-By recognizing how emotional arousal and security influence behavior, we can employ training strategies that cultivate genuine confidence and curiosity, rather than avoidance or anxiety.
+• Emotional Systems & Stress: Research across different animal species shows that a dog’s core emotional states, such as fear, playfulness, or curiosity, have a powerful effect on how they learn and adapt.
+By understanding how emotional arousal and a sense of safety influence behavior, we can use training approaches that build genuine confidence and curiosity rather than avoidance or anxiety.

 • Canine Development & Evolution: Foundational research in comparative genetics, domestication studies, and canine cognition reveals how a dog’s evolutionary legacy and inherited traits can lead to behaviors that aren’t always compatible with modern human lifestyles.
 By examining how selective breeding and social bonding evolved over time, these studies underscore the importance of understanding a dog’s innate drives for successful, stress-free integration into today’s world.